kennethkalmer/opensourcery.blog/drafts/sorting-data-with-clojure.md

 ## Wrapping up

 Although my examples are a bit contrived, the power that comes from composing functions in these intuitive ways are nearly endless.
-This works equally well for predicate functions used by `(filter)`, `(remove)` and many others.
+This works equally well for predicate functions used by `filter`, `remove` and many others.

 It seems many small and composable functions will end up serving you better in the long run!

+## Thanks

+A big thanks for [Robert Stuttaford](http://www.stuttaford.me/) for helping to [review this post](https://github.com/kennethkalmer/opensourcery.co.za/pull/2)

 # References & further reading